eslint/eslint/docs/developer-guide/contributing/pull-requests.md

 Use the [labels of the issue you are working on](working-on-issues#issue-labels) to determine the best tag.

 The message summary should be a one-sentence description of the change, and it must be 72 characters in length or shorter.
-The issue number should be mentioned at the end.
+If the pull request addresses an issue, then the issue number should be mentioned at the end.
 If the commit doesn't completely fix the issue, then use `(refs #1234)` instead of `(fixes #1234)`.

 Here are some good commit message summary examples: